 GENDER IDENTITY – HOW YOU IDENTITY YOURSELF

 Gender identity stems from what you identify yourself with.
-Various personal experiences, psychological traits and sometimes even biological factors like differential hormone levels may play key role in how an individual identifies him/herself.
-We learn to identify our sex at a young age and there are several cases when the sex an individual identifies with may not align with the sex assigned during birth.
-Such individuals often go through great psychological pressure while growing up since how they identify themselves contradicts the expectations from friends, family and society in general.
-Dear Parents, do not pressurize your kids with your expectations that your son and daughter will always grow up to become straight male and female identifying themselves as man and woman respectively.
-Because the moment, something turns out to be different, they grow up thinking how they turned out to become such a disappointment for failing to meet your expectations.
+Various personal experiences, psychological traits and sometimes even biological factors like differential hormone levels may play key role in how an individual identify themselves.
+We learn to identify our sex at a young age and there are several cases when the gender an individual identifies with may not align with the gender assigned during birth.
+In a cisgender normative society, an individual often faces psychological pressure when the gender identity contradicts expectations from friends, family and society in general.

 GENDER EXPRESSION – HOW YOU ACT, DRESS, BEHAVE ETC.